DETAILED ACTION

 Claim(s) 95-96 is/are rejected under 35 U.S.C.
 102(a)(1)/(a)(2) as being anticipated by Reynolds et al. (US 2022/0271707).

-Addressing claim 95, Reynolds discloses a solar panel mounting system (figs. 1-17), comprising:
+Addressing claim 95, Reynolds discloses a solar panel mount (figs. 1-17, 60+140), comprising:

-a panel mount support 60 attachable to a first torque tube clamp 100, the panel mount support comprising a first retaining feature in the form of a retaining channel (slit 78 or channel 76, fig. 4) that engages at least a portion of a solar panel (engages with the frame capture 230, particularly the drop 232 engages in the slit 78 and the catch 236 engages with the flange 74 that is part of the channel 76 as shown in fig. 8); and
+a panel mount support 60 attachable to a first torque tube clamp 100, the panel mount support comprising a first retaining feature in the form of a retaining channel (slit 78 or channel 76, fig. 4) configured to engage at least a portion of a solar panel (engages with the frame capture 230, particularly the drop 232 engages in the slit 78 and the catch 236 engages with the flange 74 that is part of the channel 76 as shown in fig. 8); and

-a second retaining feature 140 supported on and operable with the panel mount support 60 (fig. 8) to receive and retain a portion of the solar panel (fig. 8), the second retaining feature comprising a lead-in latch assembly 142+158 (according to the specification, the structure lead-in latch assembly is defined as a latch that includes a portion that interacts by pivoting or being deformed to receive a solar panel due to mechanical interaction with an edge or face of a solar panel frame or an edge or face of a solar panel rail as described in page 22 lines 9-12 of the specification; in instant situation, Reynolds discloses that when the frame 210 of the solar panel is slid along the mounting rail 60, the lead edge of the frame sidewall 224 of the module frame interacts with the tapered profile of the outer tabs 160 of the locking flange 158 that causes the locking spring arm 142 to flex or bend or pivot until the holes 226 of the module frame align with the tab holes 84 of the mounting rails 60; at which time the locking spring arm 142 flexes back and bias the locking flanges back to their original position such that the outer tabs 160 and the inner tab 162 of the locking flanges 158 protrude through both the tab holes 84 of the mounting rails 60 and the tab holes 226 of the frame base 222 of the module frame; in other words, the mechanical interaction between the module frame and the locking flange 158 causes the locking arm 142 along with the locking flange 158 to pivot or deform to receive the solar panel, which qualifies the combination of the locking flange 158 and lock spring arm 142 as the structural equivalence to the claimed lead-in latch assembly) comprising an edge lead-in latch assembly 160 and a facial lead-in latch assembly 162 configured for engaging one side of the solar cell (engaging frame base 222 of the solar cell as shown in fig. 9),
+a second retaining feature 140 supported on and operable with the panel mount support 60 (fig. 8) to receive and retain a different portion 222 of the solar panel (fig. 8), the second retaining feature comprising a lead-in latch assembly 142+158 (according to the specification, the structure lead-in latch assembly is defined as a latch that includes a portion that interacts by pivoting or being deformed to receive a solar panel due to mechanical interaction with an edge or face of a solar panel frame or an edge or face of a solar panel rail as described in page 22 lines 9-12 of the specification; in instant situation, Reynolds discloses that when the frame 210 of the solar panel is slid along the mounting rail 60, the lead edge of the frame sidewall 224 of the module frame interacts with the tapered profile of the outer tabs 160 of the locking flange 158 that causes the locking spring arm 142 to flex or bend or pivot until the holes 226 of the module frame positioned ono the frame base 222, or the claimed a different portion of the solar panel, align with the tab holes 84 of the mounting rails 60; at which time the locking spring arm 142 flexes back and bias the locking flanges back to their original position such that the outer tabs 160 and the inner tab 162 of the locking flanges 158 protrude through both the tab holes 84 of the mounting rails 60 and the tab holes 226 of the frame base 222 of the module frame; in other words, the mechanical interaction between the module frame and the locking flange 158 causes the locking arm 142 along with the locking flange 158 to pivot or deform to receive the solar panel, which qualifies the combination of the locking flange 158 and lock spring arm 142 as the structural equivalence to the claimed lead-in latch assembly) comprising an edge lead-in latch assembly 160 and a facial lead-in latch assembly 162 configured for engaging one side of the solar cell (engaging frame base 222 of the solar cell as shown in fig. 9),

 Addressing claim 96, figs. 8 and 11 show a second facial lead-in latch 140 assembly for engaging a second solar panel.